 - Timer: v1 has a timer, HD does not.
 Instant has both start & stop timers.

 - Watermarking: v1 doesn't have any watermarking.
 HD has limited support.
 Instant does it :)

-Instant really does contain a number of improvements.
+Instant contains a number of improvements.
 In this next section I've tried to list them as they relate to our previous products (v1/HD/HD Pro).
-The section after that details features of the app that don't really exist in v1/HD.
+The section after that details features of the Instant that don't exist in v1/HD.

 Differences & Improvements

 - Audio: While both apps can record app audio, Instant uses a smarter audio driver (called iShowU Audio Capture).
-This means the app quits unexpectedly, the audio system won't be left in a potentially messy state (this can happen with v1).
+If the app quits unexpectedly, the audio system won't be left in a messy state (this can happen with v1/HD).
 Instant also handles volume change better.

 - Audio Codecs: Instant also lets you record in AAC, PCM, Apple Lossless or IMA.
 Instant lets you record > 2ch output.
 Everything from standard 2ch through to 8ch.

 - User Interface: Instant has two UIs.
 One is a basic mode that focuses on only the most essential options.
 The "advanced" mode (not to be confused with Advanced Features, which is an in-app add-on to Instant) tab contains all the options, and provides full control.
 You can switch between them at will, so if you want simple, you've got it.
 If you want more control / flexibility, you've got that too.

 - Scaling: iShowU (v1) lets you scale down.
 Instant lets you do that and also force the output to a common size (e.g: 1280x720p).

 - Frame Rate: Instant lets you change both the capture rate and encoding rate independently.
 This means it's really easy to create time-lapse movies with no additional processing (capture a 1 frame per minute, saving to a movie at 30fps).